SKanoksi/Job-utility-scripts-SLURM/README.md

 7. get_timelimit\
    = parse wall time limit of a job (in hours, minutes, seconds) for using with other scripts/software\
    (see get_timelimit --help)

+Installation:
+- Put these files in a directory included in the PATH environment variable.